Confabulation: Location of brain lesions

 Confabulation is believed to be a result of damage to the right frontal lobe of the brain.
 In particular, damage can be localized to the ventromedial frontal lobes and other structures fed by the anterior communicating artery (ACoA), including the basal forebrain, septum, fornix, cingulate gyrus, cingulum, anterior hypothalamus, and head of the caudate nucleus.

+Behaviourally spontaneous confabulation may occur in the context of dementia or the Wernicke–Korsakoff syndrome where brain damage is difficult to localise.
+If it is due to circumscribed brain damage (e.g., after ruptured aneurysm of the anterior communicating artery, traumatic brain injury, stroke), lesions involved the posterior medial orbitofrontal cortex (area 13) or an area directly connected with it.

 Developmental differences

 While some recent literature has suggested that older adults may be more susceptible than their younger counterparts to have false memories, the majority of research on forced confabulation centers around children.
 Children are particularly susceptible to forced confabulations based on their high suggestibility.
 When forced to recall confabulated events, children are less likely to remember that they had previously confabulated these situations, and they are more likely than their adult counterparts to come to remember these confabulations as real events that transpired.
 Research suggests that this inability to distinguish between past confabulatory and real events is centered on developmental differences in source monitoring.
 Due to underdeveloped encoding and critical reasoning skills, children's ability to distinguish real memories from false memories may be impaired.
 It may also be that younger children lack the meta-memory processes required to remember confabulated versus non-confabulated events.
 Children's meta-memory processes may also be influenced by expectancies or biases, in that they believe that highly plausible false scenarios are not confabulated.
 However, when knowingly being tested for accuracy, children are more likely to respond, "I don't know" at a rate comparable to adults for unanswerable questions than they are to confabulate.
 Ultimately, misinformation effects can be minimized by tailoring individual interviews to the specific developmental stage, often based on age, of the participant.